PorcusorulMagic/K4-System-Time-Played-Website/README.md

 ## About The Project

-This is a websitesite to show players the time played on the server.
+This is a website to show players the time played on the server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>